TradeTrust/documentation/docs/migration-guide/migration-tt-cli-v5.md

 ### Present state:

-_NOTE - Considering Bob actually not made the reject change of owner transaction._
+_NOTE - Considering Alice actually not made the reject change of owner transaction._
 The token is held by `Bob`, token is owned by `Alice`

 ### Actions: